nehemiaharchives/bbl/README.md

 2 Reuben, Simeon, Levi, and Judah,
 3 Issachar, Zebulun, and Benjamin,
 ...
-22 Pharaoh commanded all his people, saying, “You shall cast every son who is born into the river, and every daughter you shall save alive.”
+22 Pharaoh commanded all his people, saying, “You shall cast every son who is born into the river, and every daughter...
 ```
 bbl allows to specify a verse:
 ```
 joel@JOEL-LAPTOP:~$ bbl john 3:16
-16 For God so loved the world, that he gave his only born  Son, that whoever believes in him should not perish, but have eternal life.
+16 For God so loved the world, that he gave his only born  Son, that whoever believes in him should not perish, but h...
 ```

 or a range of verses
 ```
 joel@JOEL-LAPTOP:~$ bbl matt 28:18-20
 18 Jesus came to them and spoke to them, saying, “All authority has been given to me in heaven and on earth.
-19 Go  and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 teaching them to observe all things that I commanded you.
-Behold, I am with you always, even to the end of the age.”
-Amen.
+19 Go  and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spi...
+20 teaching them to observe all things that I commanded you.
+Behold, I am with you always, even to the end of the age...
 ```

 bbl also let you specify other translation of Bibles such as King James Version by supplying "in {translation}" subcommand.
 ```
 joel@JOEL-LAPTOP:~$ bbl genesis 1 in kjv
 1 In the beginning God created the heaven and the earth.
 2 And the earth was without form, and void; and darkness [was] upon the face of the deep.
-And the Spirit of God moved upon the face of the waters.
+And the Spirit of God moved...
 3 And God said, Let there be light: and there was light.
 ...
 31 And God saw every thing that he had made, and, behold, [it was] very good.
-And the evening and the morning were the sixth day.
+And the evening and the morning were th...
 ```

 ## Bible book names